AmrEldib/DevDiary/2017/09/2017 09 01 - Edit Folders Listed in This PC in Windows 10.md

+# Edit Folders Listed in This PC in Windows 10

 # Problem

 In Windows 10, Windows Explorer can start in _This PC_.
 However, there's a predetermined list of folders that always show up.
 It would be helpful to modify this list to list favorite folders.